Rivals poach Publicis, Omnicom clients, staff as merger faces snags

-LONDON/NEW YORK/PARIS Publicis and Omnicom have lost more than $1.5 billion of client work in recent weeks and face a fight to retain billions more, including a huge Samsung contract, just as the two advertising firms struggle to keep their merger on track.
+LONDON/NEW YORK/PARIS Publicis and Omnicom have lost more than $1.5 billion (888 million pounds) of client work in recent weeks and face a fight to retain billions more, including a huge Samsung contract, just as the two advertising firms struggle to keep their merger on track.

 When the world's second and third-largest ad groups announced a merger last July, it sparked talk from rivals, led by Martin Sorrell, the boss of current leader London-based WPP, that the U.S. and French firms could lose clients and talented staff as a result.